StyLinkz/offlist-api/README.md

 # Fresh migration

-For a fresh migration we have to run `php artisan migrate:fresh --seed && php artisan admin:install && php artisan db:seed --class=AdminMenuSeeder`.
+For a fresh migration we have to run `php artisan migrate:fresh --seed && php artisan admin:install && php artisan db:seed`.

 The AdminMenuSeeder have to be run again because the table does exists after the `admin:install` command.
 Otherwise the Menu does not exists.